The Evolution of Robin Thicke

-The Evolution of Robin Thicke is the second studio album by American singer-songwriter Robin Thicke.
+The Evolution of Robin Thicke is the second album by the American singer-songwriter Robin Thicke.
 It was released on October 3, 2006, by Star Trak Records and Interscope Records.
-The production on the album was primarily handled by Pro J and Robin Thicke himself with additional production by The Neptunes.
+The production on the album was primarily handled by Pro J and Thicke himself with additional production by the Neptunes.
 The album also features guest appearances from Faith Evans, Lil Wayne and Pharrell.
 In February 2007, a deluxe edition of the album was released, which included all three new bonus tracks.

 The Evolution of Robin Thicke was supported by two singles; "Wanna Love U Girl" and "Lost Without U".
 "Wanna Love You Girl" became an urban hit, while "Lost Without U" became a number-one hit on the US Hot R&B/Hip-Hop Songs.
 The album received generally mixed reviews from music critics but despite that became a sleeper hit.
 It debuted at number 45 on the US Billboard 200, selling 20,000 copies in its first week, but it later peaked at number five on the chart.
 In March 2007, the album was certified platinum by the Recording Industry Association of America (RIAA).

 Background

-Thicke described the album to Billboard as being about “a guy who's been stripped of everything.
+Robin Thicke described the album to Billboard as being about “a guy who's been stripped of everything.
 He doesn't have any money and is about to lose his house.
 His wife is off becoming a movie star and everyone else is pretty much leaving him.
 All the cool friends I'd had stopped inviting me to parties.
 I was all alone at home writing songs on my piano about what I was feeling.
-Thus came 'Complicated,' 'Can U Believe,' 'I Need Love,' '2 the Sky' and 'Angels.'
+Thus came "Complicated", "Can U Believe", "I Need Love", "2 the Sky", and "Angels".
 All these songs were about brokenhearted loneliness and hopelessness; trying to still believe in myself.”

 Promotion

-Thicke toured with India.Arie and then opened for John Legend in late 2006.
-Notable performances in support of the album and its single "Lost Without U" include the 2007 BET Awards, The 2007 MOBO Awards, American Idol, and the 2007 Soul Train Music Awards.
-The song "Angels" appeared on General Hospital, aired on November 22, 2006, during Luke and Laura's goodbye scene.
-The song "Shooter" was played, during Jason and Sonny's shootout scene from April 12, 2007 to April 13, 2007.
-The song "Lost Without U" was played on October 2, 2007, during a love scene between Sonny and Kate.
+Thicke toured with India.Arie and then opened for John Legend towards the end of 2006.
+Notable performances in support of the album and its single, "Lost Without U", including at the 2007's BET Awards, the 2007's MOBO Awards, American Idol, and the 2007's Soul Train Music Awards.
+The song, "Angels", appeared on General Hospital, which aired on November 22, 2006, during Luke and Laura's goodbye scene.
+The song, "Shooter" was played during Jason and Sonny's shootout scene from April 12 to April 13, 2007.
+The song, "Lost Without U", was played on October 2, 2007, during a love scene between Sonny and Kate.